nickbabcock/collectd-rust-plugin/README.md

 default = []
 ```

-- A collectd version is required.
-You can specify environment variable `COLLECTD_VERSION` as `5.4`, `5.5`, or `5.7`, or rely on `collectd-rust-plugin` auto detecting the version by executing `collectd -h`.
+- A collectd version is required to build.
+There are several ways one can specify it:
+  - Via environment variable: `COLLECTD_VERSION` = `5.4`, `5.5`, or `5.7`.
+  - Via environment variable: `COLLECTD_PATH` points to the [root git directory for collectd](https://github.com/collectd/collectd).
+This option makes the most sense when coupled with the `bindgen` feature.
+  - Auto detection by executing `collectd -h`.
 - The bindgen feature is optional (it will re-compute the Rust bindings from C code, which shouldn't be necessary).
-Make sure you have an appropriate version of clang installed and `collectd-dev`
+Make sure you have an appropriate version of clang installed and `collectd-dev` (if not using `COLLECTD_PATH`)
 - collectd expects plugins to not be prefixed with `lib`, so `cp target/debug/libmyplugin.so /usr/lib/collectd/myplugin.so`
 - Add `LoadPlugin myplugin` to collectd.conf